Do you want to take a Qantas flight but are short of the Frequent Flyer points you need?

 In this guide

-What is a Qantas point worth?
+How much is a Qantas Point worth?

 Qantas says its points have no monetary value, but because the airline sells Frequent Flyer top-up points, it’s possible to get an idea of what a Qantas Point might be worth.